 Impact

-Improper neutralization of input during web page generation in Microsoft SharePoint enables cross‑site scripting that can cause a malicious site to appear authentic to users.
-The vulnerability allows an authorized attacker to inject content that is rendered as part of the SharePoint interface, enabling spoofing across the network.
-This can lead to users believing that an attacker’s content is coming from the legitimate SharePoint system, potentially enabling further deception or phishing attacks.
-The weakness is a classic cross‑site scripting flaw classified as CWE‑79.
+Improper neutralization of input during web page generation in Microsoft SharePoint leads to a cross‑site scripting flaw that allows an authorized user to inject malicious content.
+The injected code is rendered as part of the SharePoint interface, enabling the attacker to make a malicious page appear authentic.
+This vulnerability can be used to spoof the SharePoint identity to end‑users, potentially facilitating phishing or other deceptive attacks.
+The weakness is identified as a classic cross‑site scripting vulnerability (CWE‑79).

 Affected Systems

 Microsoft SharePoint Enterprise Server 2016, Microsoft SharePoint Server 2019, and Microsoft SharePoint Server Subscription Edition are affected.
-No specific version details are listed beyond the product names, indicating that multiple releases within these product lines may be vulnerable.
+No specific version numbers are listed in the CNA data, indicating that multiple releases within these product lines may be vulnerable.
+Administrators should review which installations are running these product lines and verify whether they have applied the available security update.

 Risk and Exploitability